 Keep in mind, these trees are only partially self-fertile so they need to be cross-pollinated to produce satisfactory fruit yields.
 It’s helpful to plant two different varieties within 50 feet for optimal pollination or you can plant a cocktail tree with multiple varieties on the same tree.
 To extend the harvest season, choose varieties with different picking times.
 Most cultivars are cross-compatible for pollination, but it’s wise to confirm before planting.
 European varieties are also compatible for pollination.
 Make sure the bloom windows overlap to allow for cross-pollination.

-Good Products For Growing Asian Pear Trees:
+Good Products At Amazon For Growing Asian Pear Trees:

 - Monterey BT Caterpillar Killer